-designated as "Special Assistant United States Attorney" by the United States may be admitted on the attorney's motion, without prepayment of fees, to practice in this court during the pendency of the case if the attorney is a member in good standing of the highest bar of any state or the District of Columbia.
+- 1. designated as "Special Assistant United States Attorney" by the United States Attorney for the District of South Dakota; - 2. appointed by the Attorney General of the United States; - 3. hired by the Federal Public Defender's Office; or - 4. employed by the North Dakota Federal Public Defender's Office may be admitted on the attorney's motion, without prepayment of fees, to practice in this court during the pendency of the case if the attorney is a member in good standing of the highest bar of any state or the District of Columbia.
 A judge advocate of the armed forces of the United States representing the government in proceedings supervised by judges of the District of South Dakota is not subject to this rule.